 It’s worth bearing in mind that there are often long waiting times for therapy within the NHS, so some people choose to seek out therapy by other routes.
 Some charities offer low-cost therapy and there are many private therapists.
 You can look for a private therapist here.
 The cost of private therapy can vary depending on the provider and where you live but can cost up to £100 per session.

 Some employers offer a limited number of counselling sessions.
 You can normally access these without disclosing anything to your manager if you don’t want to.
 Universities often also have free counselling and well-being services for students.
 Check with your employer or university to understand what they offer.

 An ADHD coach can help people recognise how ADHD impacts their life.
 They’ll help with discovering strengths and building on them through goal setting and action planning.
 They might also help someone implement strategies to overcome any struggles they experience due to ADHD.

 It’s best to decide what you want to gain from coaching, the type of coach you want to work with, and what your budget is for the sessions.
-Prices can vary but often fall in the range of £50-150.
+Prices can vary but often fall in the range of £50-150 per session.
 Once you have decided what you are looking for, you can search online to find a coach.
 Many coaches do free initial consultation sessions so you can ensure your coach fits in with your aims.

 What treatment is right for me?

 There is no ‘one size fits all’ answer for everyone!
-If you decide that you do want to seek treatment, have a think about what things you want support with, how quickly you want to access the treatment, and what an ideal plan would look like for you.
+If you decide that you do want to seek treatment, think about what things you want support with, how quickly you want to access the treatment, and what an ideal plan would look like for you.
 You can discuss your plan with your doctor, or with other people you trust.

 Remember that everyone’s needs are different, so what works for one person might not work for others.
 Treatment and support can also change over time as our needs and wants change too.